 Use drainage pipe

 If your property is slightly elevated above other surrounding lands, you can install a perforated-pipe as part of your yard drainage fixes.
+This system, often referred to as a French drain, involves placing a perforated pipe in a gravel-filled trench to redirect water away from problem areas.
 A perforated pipe laid into the ground with proper gravel can draw water by gravity and carry it away from the yard.

 Slope the yard away from your home

 Water can accumulate from roof runoff and other areas around the property if your backyard tilts inward towards the home.
+Ensuring a slope of at least 2% (approximately 1/4 inch per foot) away from your home’s foundation can effectively direct water away, protecting your home’s structural integrity.
 Till the surrounding areas of your home and create a gentle slope pointing away from the house.
 This will enable runoff to drain away from the property.

 The steps above can enable you to improve the drainage of your backyard and avoid constant water-accumulation.
 Remember a landscaping company has access to solutions and the equipment needed to tailor your yard-drainage fixes and to help determine the likely cause of the problem.